olliw42/fastmavlink/README.md

 ## C Code Architecture ##

-The C code was architected along the line of the tasks which need to be covered for reading/parsing, handling, and sending/emitting MAVLink messages.
+The C code was architected along the line of the tasks which need to be covered for reading/parsing, handling, and sending MAVLink messages.
 That is, for each discrete task a function exists, which can then be combined to more user-friendly and easy-to-use higher-level functions, some of which are provided too.
 This way, only the tasks have to be executed as they are needed for the particular application at hand, allowing to minimize CPU time, RAM and stack usage.

 For instance, parsing a message for a MAVLink component with routing capabilities involves these discrete tasks: